 - Age, in which degenerative meniscus tears increase in frequency

 There is an injury causing meniscal tear previously.
-This tear functions as a one-way valve through which synovial fluid extrudes and then concentrates to form gel-like material.
+This tear functions as a one-way valve through which synovial fluid extrudes and then concentrates to form a gel-like material.

 Horizontal and complex tears usually lead to parameniscal cysts whereas radial or vertical tears usually lead to perimeniscal cysts.